 Ben rolled from the bed with sheets still tangled around his legs and fell straight to the floor.
 Cursing, he ripped the constricting fabric from his ankles and stumbled to the door.
 Once pulled open, though, he discovered no one present – just the plush carpet and burgundy wallpaper of the empty hotel hallway.
 The knocking continued.
 Ben realized that the source came from the connecting door that led to Bryan’s and Audra’s room.
 Crossing the carpet in bare feet, he carefully stepped over clothes, boots and empty liquor bottles along the way.
 A room service table draped in white linen stood by the television armoire, covered in a dozen dirty dishes.
 The smell of onion rings and shrimp cocktail permeated the stale air of the room.

-From the leather sofa, Travis stretched and yawned, surprising Ben, who’d forgotten he had company.
+From the leather sofa, Travis stretched and yawned.
+This surprised Ben, who’d forgotten he had company.
 The man was clad only in a pair of dark blue boxer briefs with a spare blanket tucked up around his legs.
 When Ben looked down at his own appearance he discovered that he, too, was clad only in his underwear.
 What the hell…?
 He couldn’t remember a goddamn thing.

 “Breakfast time, sunshine,” Bryan sang, attempting to push the door open further.
 “Audra finally wants to go out.”
 And then, sensing something odd in Ben’s expression, he added, “You alone?”

 Holding fast to the door, Ben’s mind circled possible answers, but he didn’t get a chance to speak before Audra pushed her way into the room, jokingly insisting that he get his ass moving because she was famished, and one should never keep a pregnant woman waiting.
 When she saw Travis, she stopped short, causing Bryan to trip into her, sending one of his crutches to the floor.
-Travis struggled to pull on his blue jeans, attempting to stay upright while fumbling with the buttons of his fly.
+Travis struggled to pull on his blue jeans.
+Attempted to stay upright while fumbling with the buttons of his fly.
 Audra and Bryan just stared at him.
-A long, awkward moment passed.
+A long moment passed.

 Ben cleared his throat.
 Tried to find his voice.
 “Bryan, Audra,” he muttered.
 “This is, uh, Travis.”